franciscop/umbrella/jquery.md

 ### First steps

-UmbrellaJS can be used in parallel with jQuery, so you can start porting to umbrellaJs step by step. simply include `<script src="https://unpkg.com/umbrellajs"></script>` in your HMTL file or `// @require https://unpkg.com/umbrellajs` in your script, if you are writing a userscript.
+UmbrellaJS can be used in parallel with jQuery, so you can start porting to UmbrellaJs step by step. simply include `<script src="https://unpkg.com/umbrellajs"></script>` in your HMTL file or `// @require https://unpkg.com/umbrellajs` in your script, if you are writing a userscript.

-Now start with changing a simple function or statement from jQuery to umbrella by replacing `$(...)` with `u(...)`, it so simple!
+Now start with changing a simple function or statement from jQuery to UmbrellaJS by replacing `$(...)` with `u(...)`, it so simple!

 ## Porting tips